algoritmiaescom/huron-tools/README.md

-# awesome-huron
+# huron-tools
-A list of projects and resources developed or endorsed by Club of Algoritmia ESCOM
+A list of projects and resources developed by Club de Algoritmia ESCOM